FreeAndFair/formal-rcv/docs/glossary.md

   [DRE voting machine][DRE_voting_machine] without a paper trail, the ballot can be a data structure stored in an electronic medium.

+* **candidate**.
+A person running for a particular contest.

 * **contest**.
-A single race in an election, for example a race for a position like Governor or Mayor or a non-candidate race like a ballot measure.
+A single race in an election, for example a race for a position like Governor or Mayor or a yes-no race like a ballot measure.
   A contest can have multiple winners like in the case of at-large School Board race for multiple seats.

 * **exhausted vote**.
 A vote counting towards no candidate and that (1) is not an overvote, and (2) did count towards a candidate in a previous